 🔹Establishing Financial Credibility

-Filing ITR for Capital Gains is essential for salaried individuals or businesses professional to establish financial credibility.
+Filing ITR for Capital Gains is essential for salaried individuals or business professionals to establish financial credibility.
 It helps obtain loans, credit cards, and other financial products from banks and financial institutions.

 Implications of Not Filing ITR for Capital Gains